la2050/archive/_projects/2015/bresees-safe-place-to-play-for-over-2500-youth-and-families-in-central-los-angeles.md

   development experiences.
 project_image: 'https://img.youtube.com/vi/yeyzmCpYfFk/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/yeyzmCpYfFk'
-'In one to three sentences, please describe your proposal.': >- Bresee is seeking to transform its underutilized parking lot into a state-of-the-art multi-sport court and a hub for safe family-based community programming.
-Bresee’s Safe Place to Play Multi-Sport Court will provide over 2,500 youth and families in Central Los Angeles with healthy physical activity, safe alternatives to gang involvement, and positive youth development experiences.
 Where will you be working?:
   - Central LA
 How do you plan to use these resources to make change?: